bengukalo/bengukalo/content/post/div_tips/index.md

 ## The Background Image

 This is where our paths are seperated with Dr. Desirée.
-If you, for whatever reason, fail to add your icon in the box, try these steps instead;
+If you fail to add your icon in the box and use your div tips as instructed on her blog, try these steps instead;

 1. Choose an [**icon**](https://www.flaticon.com) of your liking and save it as .png or .jpg (make sure that it has a transparent background).
 2. Add this image in the same file as your .md blog post.